NatronGitHub/Natron/Documentation/source/_prefs.rst

 When checked, Natron also uses the plug-ins bundled with the binary distribution.

-When unchecked, only system-wide plug-ins found in are loaded (more information can be found in the help for the "Extra plug-ins search paths" setting).
+When unchecked, only system-wide plug-ins found in are loaded (more information can be found in the help for the “Extra plug-ins search paths” setting).

 **Prefer bundled plug-ins over system-wide plug-ins**

-When checked, and if "Use bundled plug-ins" is also checked, plug-ins bundled with the Natron binary distribution will take precedence over system-wide plug-ins if they have the same internal ID.
+When checked, and if “Use bundled plug-ins” is also checked, plug-ins bundled with the Natron binary distribution will take precedence over system-wide plug-ins if they have the same internal ID.

 **Enable default OpenFX plugins location**